 - Is involved in a new relationship with a predatory new partner.

 A landmark decision handed down by BC’s highest court was endorsed by the Supreme Court of Canada who denied leave to hear the case at Canada’s highest level.
-The net result is that this case sets the law on resulting trust and undue influence for elderly parents and their children.
+This case reviewed the test for undue influence and whether property transferred by a father to his son should be reversed.
+In the end the court found undue influence was not proven and the transfer was made of the father’s own free will.
+This case helps BC Elder Law Undue Influence lawyers and their clients frame claims on resulting trust and undue influence for elderly parents and their children.

-Our unfair wills and wills dispute lawyers are prepared to meet with you to discuss any concerns you have with gifts or wills bequests that raise the concern of BC Elder Law Undue Influence.
+Our BC Elder Law Undue Influence, unfair wills and wills dispute lawyers are prepared to meet with you to discuss any concerns you have with gifts or wills bequests that raise the concern of BC Elder Law Undue Influence.
 Contact us today across BC at any one of our 4 offices located in Vancouver, Surrey, Kelowna and Fort St. John, BC.